the-collab-lab/career-lab-challenge-next/README.md

 6. `cd` into your new directory
 7. Run `npm ci` to install the project's dependencies

 Now, to develop the app locally, run `npm start`.
-To run your tests, run `npm test`.
+A new window will open in your browser.
+Happy coding!

 ### Initialize your repo from this template with the GitHub CLI